losrobbos/react-native-guide/README.md

 ### React Navigation V5

+React Navigation had a lot of major changes, so older web articles or YouTube playlists have often outdated syntax.

-Following walkthroughs for the React Navigation V5 concepts
+Find following walkthroughs for the React Navigation concepts using the most recent majr version V5 (as of time of writing, early 2021).

 Navigation with the Stack Navigator: https://www.youtube.com/watch?v=9K7JCQbOHVA